tedgard/currency-converter/README.md

 ./mvnw clean install
 ```

-Once everything has run to completion, the application ben executed :
+Once everything has run to completion, the application can be executed :
 ```
 java -jar target/currency-rate-converter-1.0-SNAPSHOT.jar
 ```